 Facing a problem with alcohol can be hard.
 Once a person decides to get help, it can be found in many places.
 Below you will find resources that can give you more information.
 They can also help you find treatment.

-Speak with your primary health care provider.
-Sometimes your health care provider can provide medication to help you stop drinking.
+Speak with your primary healthcare provider.
+Sometimes your provider can provide medicine to help you stop drinking.
 If not, he or she can refer you to a specialist.

 This kind of care can be inpatient.
 It means you spend a period of time in a facility.
 Or it can be outpatient.
 This means you come and go.
 The facilities have medical support and can help a person detox.
 Most health insurance plans will cover at least some treatment.
-To find this kind of care, talk to your health care provider or a counselor.
+To find this kind of care, talk to your healthcare provider or a counselor.
 Or go to a mental health clinic and ask for information.
-You can also go online to: Substance Abuse and Mental Health Services Administration at www.samhsa.gov/treatment.
+You can also go online to Substance Abuse and Mental Health Services Administration.

-AA helps members get sober and stay sober.
+Alcoholics Anonymous (AA) helps members get sober and stay sober.
 They help you build healthy patterns of living.
 Everyone is welcome at an AA meeting.
-You do not have to identify yourself.
+You don't have to identify yourself.
 Some people find it easier to go to the first meeting with a friend.
-To find a meeting near you, contact AA online at www.aa.org.
-Or look in the phone book for the number of a local chapter.
+To find a meeting near you, contact Alcoholics Anonymous online at www.aa.org.

 Many people with alcoholism can give up alcohol for good.
 But change may not be easy or quick.
 Treatment is only a start.
 Relapses can be common.
 A relapse is not a sign of failure.
 Instead, it means treatment should continue.
 Once a person stops drinking, support is needed for them to stay sober.
 After care programs and groups, such as AA, are good for this kind of support.